Train smarter for strength, endurance and race-day readiness

 HYROX is a hybrid fitness competition combining running with functional workouts like sled pushes, rowing, wall balls, and lunges.
 To perform well, you need a unique balance of aerobic capacity, strength endurance, and muscular resilience.
 These HYROX-specific workouts are designed to mimic race conditions while targeting key energy systems, transitions, and movement patterns.
 Whether you’re aiming to finish your first race or improve your split times, these workouts help you build total-body durability and pacing strategy.

-Workout 1 HYROX (Race simulation)
+Workout 1 HYROX (Race Simulation)

 Running